A customer success (CS) team is the heart and soul of an organization—the eyes and ears on the ground when it comes to all things customer health.

 Successful customer success management requires a multi-channel approach and cross-team collaboration at many stages of the process, with marketing, product, customer support, and more all getting involved.

-For example, let’s say customer service runs a customer feedback session that reveals that users aren't fully aware of how to use one of your product’s advanced features.
+For example, let’s say your CS team uses customer success tools—like feedback surveys and NPS— that reveal that users aren't fully aware of how to use one of your product’s advanced features.

 The customer success team can use product analytics tools—like heatmaps and click tracking—to identify where exactly users are dropping off.
 They then ideate ways to solve the problem with well-placed in-product messages and flows.